brdavs/mjulb/README.md

 There are a great number of jQuery lightboxes out there.
 Come of them have an extensive feature set, some are plain bulky for no reason.

 Mjulb is - to my knowledge - the smallest, simplest and most badass single file jQuery plugin, that _just does it's job_.
-There are precious few things to configure, but it's tiny, and super simple to use.
 Mjulb also includes CSS in a separate file, so you can design most aspects of it to fit your particular application design.

 ### Usage